Legacy of the British Raj: Science and technology

-Revenues from British trade with India played a significant role in funding the Industrial Revolution.
+Revenues from British trade with India played a significant role in funding the Industrial Revolution in UK.

 The British-built railways transformed Indian society in a number of ways, allowing for new forms of transregional and international commerce to emerge.
 However, the British banned Indians from manufacturing their own locomotive technology in 1912; this meant that Indians had to re-learn this craft from the British after independence in 1947.
 Indian Railways, a state company in postcolonial India, is now one of the world's biggest employers.

 Ideological impact

 The Indian administrative apparatus was initially created by the British.
 The Indian Penal Code (IPC), instituted in the colonial era, went on to serve as the foundation for legal codes passed by the British in several of their other colonies.

 Religion

 Christianity began to be perceived negatively by many Indians during British rule, as it was seen as part of the imperialist project.
 However, aspects of Christianity, such as its emphasis on monotheism, influenced Hindu beliefs.
 Christian pacifism also found indirect expression in the Indian Independence movement, with Gandhi having held an appreciation of Jesus and certain passages from the Bible.

 Islamic legacies in India also came to be perceived more negatively, as the British, influenced by their European Christian history of conflict with Muslims and also seeking to justify their control of India, portrayed the Indo-Muslim period in a more negative light and made themselves out to be the saviours of the Hindu community.
 In the aftermath of Partition, independent India's historians sought to downplay atrocities in the Indo-Muslim period to maintain communal harmony, though with the rise of Hindu nationalism in the 21st century, the negative aspects of the Indo-Muslim period came to be focused on to a disproportionate extent.

 Zinkin argues that certain British political ideologies took root even among Hindu nationalists in the Bharatiya Janata Party, which specifically emphasises Hindu traditions.